-All over-16s can book an appointment in advance, but you can also choose to take advantage of walk-in appointments at a number of locations.
+You can book an appointment in advance or choose to take advantage of walk-in appointments at a number of locations.
 For information on walk-in appointments in Birmingham and Solihull, visit the Birmingham and Solihull vaccine website.
 Just look out for which sites are offering the Pfizer vaccine.

 Can I choose which vaccine I want?

 No, vaccines are being given based on availability, except for when a patient’s medical history means a specific vaccine must be used.
 Any vaccines that are available will have been approved by the medicine regulatory authorities so you should be assured that whatever vaccine you are offered, it is safe and effective.

 The Pfizer vaccine is generally recommended for those under 40.

 What do I do if I am registered with a GP in my hometown, but not where I study, or vice versa?

 You can book both appointments online through the National Booking Service at a location that is convenient to you, or book a first dose through your GP and a second dose in a different location through the National Booking Service.